ShadowfallStudios/ALS-Community/README.md

 +Profiles=(Name="ALS_Character",CollisionEnabled=QueryAndPhysics,bCanModify=True,ObjectTypeName="Pawn",CustomResponses=((Channel="Visibility",Response=ECR_Ignore),(Channel="Camera",Response=ECR_Ignore),(Channel="Climbable",Response=ECR_Ignore)),HelpMessage="Custom collision settings for the capsule in the ALS_BaseCharacter.")
 +DefaultChannelResponses=(Channel=ECC_GameTraceChannel2,DefaultResponse=ECR_Block,bTraceType=True,bStaticObject=False,Name="Climbable")
 ```
+- Enable plugin in your project, generate visual studio project files and build.
+Your project needs to be a C++ project to build the plugin.
+Unfortunately, BP projects are not supported at the moment.
 - Launch the project, and enable plugin content viewer as seen below.
 This will show contents of the plugin in your content browser:
 ![image](https://github.com/dyanikoglu/ALSV4_CPP/raw/main/Resources/Readme_Content_1.png)